Life is busy, but backups need to occur, when is the best time to backup your systems?

-Another consideration is the 3-2-1 Backup Rule: Three copies of data, in two different places, with one place off-site.
-See the link for more information.
+Know the 3-2-1 Backup Rule: Three copies of data, in two different places, with one place off-site.

 Servers are usually a critical component to the business and almost never turned off.
 They are always connected to the network and the Internet and so always available for a backup.

 Backing up overnight is a good time for a server because normal daily activity is low, the server is not trying to do many other things while being backed up.
 Ideally you can start the backup after the office closes, and you want to limit the backup time so that it stops before people arrive the next morning.

-Most likely then you want to start about 7:00 pm and set the backup to use all the time it needs until about 6:00 or 7:00 am in the morning.
+For many organizations and companies then, you likely want to start about 7:00 pm and set the backup to use all the time it needs until about 6:00 or 7:00 am in the morning.
 If your organization covers multiple time zones you will need to take that into account.

 If your server is running Exchange, SQL or other special or proprietary software then check your scheduled tasks and look for when cleanup routines run and for how long.

 If you can do it, the best time to backup a server is after the clean up routines and defragmentation and scheduled tasks have all concluded.

 You may need to shuffle your scheduled task times around to create space for the amount of time the backup needs.